Sonny Carter: Space Shuttle program

 Carter was assigned as Extra-vehicular activity (EVA) Representative for the Mission Development Branch of the Astronaut Office when selected to the crew of STS-33.
 The STS-33 crew launched from Kennedy Space Center, Florida, at night on November 22, 1989, aboard the Space Shuttle Discovery.
 The mission carried Department of Defense payloads and other secondary payloads.
-After 79 orbits of the earth, this five-day mission concluded on November 27, 1989, with a hard surface landing on Runway 04 at Edwards Air Force Base, California.
+After 79 orbits of the Earth, this five-day mission concluded on November 27, 1989, with a hard surface landing on Runway 04 at Edwards Air Force Base, California.
 Carter logged 120 hours in space.

 At the time of his death in April 1991, Carter was assigned as mission specialist 3 on the crew of STS-42 Discovery, the first International Microgravity Laboratory (IML-1).
 His place was taken by Dave Hilmers.

 Death

 Carter died in the April 5, 1991, crash of Atlantic Southeast Airlines Flight 2311 in Brunswick, Georgia.
 He was aboard the commercial airplane traveling for NASA.
 His wife Dana and two daughters, Olivia Elizabeth (born May 27, 1974) and Meredith Corvette (born December 3, 1976), were not on the flight.
 Among the others who also died in the plane crash was John Tower, a former Senator from Texas.

+Carter's death occurred on the same day as the launch of the Space Shuttle Atlantis on mission STS-37.